elastic/examples/Exploring Public Datasets/nyc_traffic_accidents/README.md

     ./filebeat -e -c nyc_collision_filebeat.yml
     ```

-* After several minutes repeat the following commands until a count of X is returned:
+* After several minutes repeat the following commands until a count of around 115,0000 is returned (subject to change as the data is volatile):

     ```shell
     curl http://localhost:9200/nyc_visionzero/_refresh